Jose01000111/Apache-Installation-Setup-Lab/README.md

 <img src="https://i.imgur.com/mLfrF5e.png" alt="osTicket logo"/>
 </p>

-#### sudo apt update 🗂️→ This command checks for any updates and refreshes the software list, so your system knows about the latest versions available.
+#### ⌨️sudo apt update 🗂️→ This command checks for any updates and refreshes the software list, so your system knows about the latest versions available.

 ***